 🎯 Best For

-- Spice infusion for mulled drinks
+- Spice infusing for stocks, mulled drinks, and cooking

 ⚠️ Not Ideal For